-Privacy Primer Workshop - The Privacy Primer Workshop is a formal two-day inkeep it topical and fresh.
+Privacy Primer Workshop - The Privacy Primer Workshop is a formal two-day inperson interactive workshop that provides attendees with information and tools to establish agency privacy programs or to enhance existing programs.
+Our office developed the curriculum and workshop exercises and activities with external privacy professionals.
+Over the years we have continued to refine and update the training to keep it topical and fresh.
 The workshop gives attendees an opportunity to actively participate, collaborate with colleagues on best practices, and participate in group activities that encourage team building and networking while solving privacy related problems.
-In the two days we cover topics such as: "While AI has been discussed a great deal in recent years, the coverage on the topic was fantastic and insightful!"
+In the two days we cover topics such as: